 How to avoid this

+You have to learn how to handle money in your marriage.
 Have a clear discussion about both of your wants, goals, and needs.
-Ask about the things he/she can’t live without.
+Ask about the things he/ she can’t live without.
 You have to set your budget accordingly.
-If your spouse can’t live without a Netflix subscription, then you can at least cancel a newspaper subscription, which is not a necessity for both of you.

 It’s much easier to take precautionary steps and save your financial life in any economic situation when you know where you can slash your expenses.
 A good household budget can help to identify those areas.